attack68/rateslib/docs/source/z_multicurveframework.rst

    Plotted 3m rates of each curve, NOWA, 3m-NIBOR and 6m-NIBOR.

 The curves look different, and erroneous.
-This is not because of the alternative framework and independent solvers.
-It is because the operation of adding the basis to imply rates of alternative *Instruments* is not exact adn was too simplistic.
+This is not because of the method used: i.e. the alternative framework and independent solvers.
+It is because the operation of adding the basis to imply rates of alternative *Instruments* **is not exact**, in this case, and was too simplistic.
-A 3s6s *SBS* rate of 10bps does not equate to subtracting 10bps from the rate of a 6m *IRS* to yield a 3m *IRS*, because the frequencies ("A", "S" and "Q") do not align and the conventions ("30e360" and "Act360") do not align either.
+A 3s6s *SBS* rate of 3m-NIBOR + 10bps does not equate to subtracting
+10bps from the fixed rate of a 6m *IRS* to yield a 3m *IRS* fixed rate, because the frequencies ("A", "S" and "Q") do not align and the conventions ("30e360" and "Act360") do not align either.
 This is also a problem for the RFR basis which has a convention of "Act365F" whilst the IBOR type is "Act360".
-This approximation has created kinks.
+This approximation has created kinks about the part of the curve where real prices cross-over to approximated ones.